opencobra/cobratoolbox/README.rst

 ------------

 .. begin-installation-marker
-0. If you have an existing installation of an old COBRA toolbox on your system, please remove the installation and the path  from your folder.
-You can skip this step, if you do not have an old cobra toolbox installed.
+0. If you have an existing installation of a legacy COBRA Toolbox on your system, please remove the installation and the remove the installation directory from your matlab path.
+   You can skip this step, if you do not have a legacy COBRA Toolbox installed.

-   |warning| The following commands will delete your CobraToolboxFolder and all of its contents
+   |warning| The following commands will delete your ``cobratoolbox`` directory and all of its contents

    .. code-block:: matlab

-         >> cobraFolder = fileparts(which('initCobraToolbox'));
+         >> CBTDIR = fileparts(which('initCobraToolbox.m')); %Get the Toolbox directory
-         >> rmpath(genpath(cobraFolder);
+         >> rmpath(genpath(CBTDIR)); %remove the directory from the path
-         >> savepath
+         >> savepath % save the new path
-         >> delete(cobraFolder,'s')
+         >> delete(CBTDIR,'s') %delete the installation directory

 1. Download this repository (the folder ``./cobratoolbox/`` will be